research-software-directory/RSD-as-a-service/documentation/docs/getting-started.md

 |-- documentation
 |-- frontend
 |-- nginx
 |-- scrapers

 ### Environment variables

-The environment variables should be stored in .env file, which is automatically loaded by docker-compose.
+The environment variables should be stored in a .env file, which is automatically loaded by docker-compose.
 To validate loading of env variables use `docker-compose config`.
-More info about use of enviroment variables in docker-compose is available at [official documentation](https://docs.docker.com/compose/environment-variables/)
+More info about the use of environment variables in docker-compose is available at [official documentation](https://docs.docker.com/compose/environment-variables/)

-- copy the file `.env.example` to `.env` file at the root of the project
+*   copy the file `.env.example` to `.env` file at the root of the project

 ```bash
 # from project root dir
 cp .env.example .env
 ```

-- You need to modify the new .env file with the corresponding value secrets.
+*   You need to modify the new .env file with the corresponding value secrets.
-- build local images
+*   build local images

 ```bash
 # from project root dir